Skip to main content

 What to know about tree planting

-Before selecting a tree, evaluate the site where you want to plant.
+Before selecting a tree, evaluate the site where it is to be planted.
 Is there an electric line nearby?
 If so, it’s important that trees will not interfere or require maintenance for the wires.

 What to Know About Tree Planting